 1. Child marriage

-Nearly every two seconds a girl under 18 is forced into marriage.
+Nearly every two seconds a girl under 18 is married.
 Each year, 12 million girls are married by their 18th birthday.

 Child marriage denies girls their rights, often forcing them to drop out of school, exposing them to violence (sexual, physical and emotional) and driving them into experiences that their young minds and bodies are not ready for, like motherhood.